-Through participation in the Externship Program, students can earn academic credit for work with a nonprofit organization, a government agency, or a member of the judiciary.
-(LL.M. students may be eligible for the program on a case‐by-case basis.)
+Through participation in the Externship Program, J.D. students can earn academic credit for work with a nonprofit organization, a government agency, or a member of the judiciary.
+(LL.M. students may not count externship course credits towards their degrees.)
 The Externship course applications are available on this website.

 Applications for externship credit are due no later than two (2) weeks before the beginning of the semester.
 See Guidelines for Academic Credit for Externships.